lawrencelogoh/lawrencelogoh.github.io/blog/src/2024_plans.md

 ## Productivity
 My system is at a place that I'm really happy with.
-The focus for this would be to build habits that will help me be more productive.
+The focus now is to be to build habits that will help me be more productive.

 ## Relationships